dewarian/real-time-web-2021/README.md

 ### Current problems
 After implementing the core functionalities and testing these I have found the some UX breaking bugs.
 It is mostly contained in the editing of markdown and saving this markdown.
 See [issue #7 about a more detailed rundown of the bugs.](https://github.com/dewarian/real-time-web-2021/issues/7)

+Besides the issue with the UX there is also no UI state changes when the data is being saved on click event.

 ## Solution

 The solution would be a markdown editor created in NodeJS and some client-side.
 The best solution would be a Google Docs killer <sub><sup>or competitor however you want to see it</sup></sub>.